Stochastic wave-current interaction in thermal shallow water dynamics: Long time - very small wave scaling regime

 Therefore, by adding and subtracting the product of the average in \eqref{eq:ltEBav}, we can write a closed system of equations.
 For notational convenience, we define

 and use our expression for the average of the pressure \eqref{eq:avpress} into \eqref{eq:ltEBav} to write

+The stratification parameter $\mathfrak{s}$ is assumed to be of the same order as $\sigma^2$, the aspect ratio squared.
+When the buoyancy becomes negligible, the stratification parameter tends to zero.
+This removes the buoyancy from equation \eqref{eq:greatlake}, but the nonhydrostatic pressure terms stay.
+Taking the shallow water limit by letting the aspect ratio tend to zero also removes the buoyancy contribution, since the buoyancy is linked to the aspect ratio in the expansions introduced in \eqref{exp:higherorder}.
 Together with the weighted incompressibility condition \eqref{eq:weightedincomp} and lateral boundary condition \eqref{bc:lateral}, the set of equations \eqref{eq:greatlake} comprises the stochastic, rotating, thermal Great Lake equations.
-The deterministic, non-rotating version of these equations is presented in \cite{camassa1996long,camassa1997long}, together with the elliptic operator that relates $\mathbf{V}$ and $\overline{\mathbf{u}}$.
+The deterministic, non-rotating version of these equations is presented in \cite{camassa1996long,camassa1997long}, together with the elliptic operator that relates $\overline{\mathbf{V}}$ and $\overline{\mathbf{u}}$.
 To solve for the pressure ${\sf d}\zeta$, one uses the elliptic operator just mentioned, which is defined by

-This operator is positive-definite and self-adjoint (hence invertible) since $h>0$.
-The invertibility guarantees the continuous dependence of $\overline{\mathbf{u}}$ on $\mathbf{V}$ \cite{levermore1996global,levermore1996global2}.
+This operator is positive-definite and self-adjoint since $h>0$.
+An application of the Lax-Milgram theorem guarantees the continuous dependence of $\overline{\mathbf{u}}$ on $\overline{\mathbf{V}}$ \cite{levermore1996global,levermore1996global2}.
 By operating with $\nabla\cdot h\mathfrak L(h)^{-1} h$ on the velocity equation in \eqref{eq:greatlake} and using the weighted incompressibility condition \eqref{eq:weightedincomp}, one finds an elliptic problem for ${\sf d}\zeta$.
 The Kelvin circulation theorem for the stochastic, rotating, thermal Great Lake equations is given by

 Here $c(\overline{{\sf d}\boldsymbol \chi_t})$ is any fluid loop that is being advected by the vertically averaged stochastic vector field $\overline{{\sf d}\boldsymbol \chi_t}$.
 The right hand side of the circulation theorem reveals that circulation will be generated when the gradients of the buoyancy and the bathymetry are not aligned.
 This term can be seen as a baroclinic torque.
 The proof that the rotating, thermal, Great Lake equations satisfy this Kelvin theorem is postponed to end of the next subsection, where we will derive the same set of equations from a variational principle.